Students

 Our Common Curriculum is a shared, year-long formation experience for students in our Master of Divinity, MA in Theology & Culture, and MA in Counseling Psychology programs designed to develop thoughtful, adaptive leaders and practitioners.
 Read more about our Common Curriculum.

-Your health is, of course, paramount and you should make appropriate decisions for yourself about your potential exposure.
 Please be in contact with your Internship Supervisor if you have concerns about reporting to your site and work with them on accommodations.
 Please report any close contact with a lab-confirmed case of COVID-19 at your internship site by emailing academics@theseattleschool.edu.

 Financial Aid Questions